coder/docs/guides/admin/oidc-google.md

----
-title: OpenID Connect with Google
+# OpenID Connect with Google
-description: Learn how to use Google SSO with Coder.
----

 This article walks you through setting up single sign-on to Coder using Google.